Cognitive test example questions and what they reveal about candidates

 (Source)

-Verbal reasoning tests measure comprehension, logical inference, and attention to detail.
+Verbal reasoning tests measure comprehension and logical inference, among other traits.
 The goal is to see whether candidates can read a short passage and evaluate statements logically, without making assumptions, but by understanding analogies and putting their language skills in good use instead.
 In practice, this skill is essential for roles that involve reading policies, understanding client requests, or following complex written instructions.

 Logical Reasoning